JoenTheWizard/Image-classifier-3D/README.md

 # Image Classifier 3D
 An image classifier from a fully connected neural network implemented in C++.
 The neural network is implemented in C (in the `mlp_nn` folder).
 The classification then renders an object (from a predefined vertex array object) depending on the maximum output neuron index done from a forward propagation pass done from a 28x28 image.
+As of now there are two classifications either a Cube or Pyramid.

 ## Usage
 Initially, you can train the network from a dataset (with the valid number of input and outputs, 784 input 2 output) and pass in a valid 28x28 image for a forward pass with the following: